imapp-pl/gas-cost-estimator/docs/report_stage_ii.md

 We can see the data points (each for a given `measure_validation` program) much more tightly packed around the linear regression line.

-**Figure 9: Comparison of trivial (`program_length`) estimations the current gas cost schedule (`current_gas_cost`) estimations with our estimates.** Logarithmic scale on both axes, the curve represents the estimated regression line.
+**Figure 9: Comparison of trivial (`program_length`) estimations of the current gas cost schedule (`current_gas_cost`) estimations with our estimates.** Logarithmic scale on both axes, the curve represents the estimated regression line.
 The points represent the validation programs and labels are their respective dominant OPCODEs

 <img src="./report_stage_ii_assets/validation_compare.png" width="700"/>